Clockwise (film): Critical

+Box office

-Although popular in Britain, the film only played art houses in the US.
+Although popular in Britain (where it made nearly £5 million), the film only played art houses in the US, earning $1.6 millon.
 This prompted Cleese to make A Fish Called Wanda to be accessible to American audiences, to "get out of the art houses" there.
 Cleese later recalled "there was a scene where I had to make a call from a public phone booth.
 None of the phones worked and I had to go from booth to booth with increasing fury before I found one that did.
 In England, that scene got a big laugh because no one here expects the phones to work.
 But it played to total silence in America, where they all expect to get through on a phone the first time."

+Legacy

+A line spoken by Stimpson has become famous, "It's not the despair, Laura.
+I can stand the despair.
+It's the hope!" and has been quoted (and misquoted, often as "It's the hope I can't stand!") many times in newspapers and books.

+Nat Cohen left EMI to become a consultant in 1986 and said he hoped to make "one or two more Clockwises from up and coming filmmakers" but he was credited on no more films until his death.

+Home media

+Clockwise was first released in the United Kingdom on PAL VHS on 28 June 1994.
+It was then released on UK Region 2 DVD on 4 December 2001 and re-released on DVD on 21 August 2006.
+In 2018 the original film negatives were scanned in 1080i and Clockwise was released on Blu-Ray on 18 November 2019.
+All home media releases were distributed by Studiocanal.